la2050/archive/_projects/2016/the-first-social-networking-service-for-nonprofit-organizations.md

   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Rates of volunteerism","Total number of local social media friends and connections Angelenos have"]
+project_proposal_impact:
+  - Social & emotional support
+  - Cultural events
+  - Public/open streets gatherings
+  - Rates of volunteerism
+  - Total number of local social media friends and connections Angelenos have
+project_proposal_description: >-
+  Coligo is the first social networking service for non-profit and charitable organizations that facilitates a connection between non-profit organizations and donors, allowing matched users to exchange resources and funds to achieve social impact together.
+project_areas:
+  - County of Los Angeles
+  - City of Los Angeles
 project_proposal_best_place: >-
   Coligo will help make LA the best place to connect by hosting novel engagement opportunities for nonprofit organizations and donors in the Los Angeles